You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 Parent, relative or family of a child

-There is a wide definition of parent in s.17 and relatives in s.18 of CaPoCA.
+There is a wide definition of parent in s 17 of the CPC Act and relatives in s 18 of the CPC Act.

 A parent of a child includes the child's father, mother or any person who has parental responsibility (right to make legal decisions) for the child.
 This can include step-parents who have a family law order for parental responsibility.
 It also includes a parent of a child under Aboriginal customary law or tradition.